zhaoyao91/n3h/packages/action-builder/README.md

 - the topic of its name trigger the action
 - each action uses its name as queue group name
 - action could return any result
-- action could emit side effect messages with the topic pattern `$name.$effect`
+- action could emit side effect messages with the topic pattern `$name.$case`
-- if an action throws any unhandled error
-  - it will try to return the error back to the caller
-  - it will try to emit an error message to the system with topic `$name.error` with the input data (well, this is actually a default side effect for all actions)

 ## API